 Peer Community Navigation

-The backbone of our services is our peer support model.
-“Lead resident” peers have personal experience with mental illness, substance abuse disorder, homelessness, and the road to recovery.
-They help promote accountability and order in our community, serve as mentors, lead community meetings and activities, and help fellow residents navigate support services.
+Our Residential Mentors have personal experience with mental illness, substance use disorders, homelessness, and the road to recovery.
+These lead residents help promote accountability and order in our community, serve as mentors, lead community meetings and activities, and help fellow residents navigate support services.

-Peers are living, breathing examples of the possibility of recovery, communicating in a common language about shared experiences.
-They enter the relationship as equals and use these bonds to challenge, prod, cajole, and cheer on those who may otherwise appear to be hopelessly stuck in the misery of their current reality.
+Mentors offer residents proof of the possibility of recovery, communicating in a common language about shared experiences.
+These common bonds offer opportunities to challenge, prod, cajole, and cheer on their fellow residents.

 We have a long history of hiring from our residents.
-Many have received job training to be recovery coaches.
+Many have received job training to be Residential Mentors.

 Support and Recovery Groups

-In our community, we have a rock solid belief in the opportunity for recovery and we put that belief into action every day.
-We offer a wide range of groups, activities and supports directed toward all pathways to recovery.
+In our community, we believe in the opportunity for recovery, and we put that belief into action every day.
+Residents are encouraged to connect to a wide range of groups, activities and supports directed toward all pathways to recovery.

-In addition to groups, we open the doors for health and substance problems to be evaluated and medical treatment plans to be put into action.
+We open the doors for health and substance problems to be evaluated and medical treatment plans to be put into action through community providers.
+Our strong connection includes access to the full spectrum of services and programs offered through Catholic Charities Behavioral Health Network South.

 Support for Medication Assisted Treatment

 We fully embrace Medication Assisted Treatment (MAT).
-We offer support for residents who want to connect to MAT providers as well as female peers who are already engaging in treatment.
+We offer support for residents who want to connect to MAT providers through Catholic Charities Behavioral Health Network South.

 Common Spaces

-Each of our three floors contains common kitchens and gathering areas where our residents may cook their food as a way to build community, form common bonds, and regain independence.
+A common kitchen, living rooms, and lounges encourage residents to build community, form common bonds, and regain independence.

 Vocational Training